anonymort/Never-Ending-ChatGPT-Chrome/README.md

 ## About The Project

-A simple Firefox extension that auto-scrolls and presses the 'Show more' button in ChatGPT's sidebar to load all previous chats.
+A simple Chrome extension that auto-scrolls and presses the 'Show more' button in ChatGPT's sidebar to load all previous chats.
 It is, though, unfortunately hard limited to 100 chats by OpenAI's API

 ## Built With